Skip to Content

 variables

 Defines the variables to validate for this entry.
-You can use either an object (type validation) or an array (presence only).
-These forms are mutually exclusive.
+Accepts either an object (type validation) or an array (presence only).

-Each key is a variable name; each value is either a type shorthand string or a full VarConfig object:
+Object form — each key is a variable name, each value is a type shorthand string or full VarConfig:

 { "variables": { "PORT": "port", "DATABASE_URL": "url", "APP_NAME": { "type": "string", "optional": true } } }

-Only checks that the listed variables exist — no type validation:
+Array form — only checks that the listed variables exist, no type validation:

 { "variables": ["DATABASE_URL", "API_KEY", "REDIS_URL"] }